TanmayKumar005/TanmayKumar005/README.md

 - 👋 Hi, I’m Tanmay.
-- 👀 I’m interested in ios development.
+- 👀 I’m interested in anything realted to computer science mainly in web development.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning AI with python.
 - 💞️ I’m looking to collaborate with someone to  make a project.
 - 📫 How to reach me --->tanmay22605@gmail.com